Funding & Policies

 - The Mary Griggs Burke Graduate Support in Japan Studies supports the research of graduate students in Japan studies.

-- This scholarship is awarded to support students in the Integrated BA/MA and MA in Asian Studies programs travel to Taiwan and/or study of the Chinese language.
+- This scholarship is awarded to support students in the Integrated BA/MA and MA in Asian and Middle Eastern Studies programs travel to Taiwan and/or study of the Chinese language.
 Two are awarded each year.

 - Fulbright Research fellowships